formkit/docs-content/essentials/validation.md

 ## Extracting messages

-To get all the validation messages from an [input’s core node](/essentials/architecture), you may use the `getValidationMessages` function exported from `@formkit/validation`.
-This function will recursively check the given node, and all children for validation messages and return a Map of core nodes to validation messages, making it ideal for use with forms.
+To get all the validation messages from an [input’s core node](/essentials/architecture), you can use the `getValidationMessages` function exported from `@formkit/validation`.
+This function will recursively check the given node and all children for validation messages and return a Map of core nodes to validation messages, making it ideal for use with forms:

 <example
   name="Submit invalid"